laboon/CS1699/study-guides/final-study-guide.md

-CS1699 Spring 2014 Final Study Guide
+# CS 1699 Final Exam Study Guide
+Spring 2014

-WEB TESTING -
+## WEB TESTING
 * Be able to explain how you would test a web page with Selenium
 * You do NOT need to know Selenese (Selenium scripting language)
 * Be able to talk about WHY a given script is good or bad, and possible problems
 * Be able to discuss issues with testing web apps (page loading timing issues, javascript issues, etc)
 * Integrating Cucumber/Gherkin with Selenium for web testing (be able to discuss)

-PAIRWISE/COMBINATORIAL TESTING -
+## PAIRWISE/COMBINATORIAL TESTING
 * Be able to define
 * Be able to determine when/where to use, when it might be overkill or not enough
 * Understand the Pareto (80/20) rule in regards to combinatorial testing